quintopia/beerbrawl/README.md

 Stop me if you've heard this one before.
 A ragtag bunch of adventurers walks into a tavern seeking a quest.

 The bartender says "Oh, well, there's only one treasure dungeon around here, and the entrance is right behind the bar.
-There's an evil lich down there brewing an unholy potion it plans to unleash on the population.
+There's an evil lich down there brewing an unholy potion to unleash on the population.
 If you get that potion back here, my alchemist friend can deactivate it, and I'll reward you handsomely.
 But be warned--the potion brainwashes people to fight on his behalf, so you might meet fierce resistance on the way.
 And if they get to the counteragents in my draft cellar, we won't be able to counteract that potion!"